November 13

 Why Are Lacrosse Sticks & Balls So Expensive?

-Lacrosse is different from traditional sports, as players need to supply their equipment.
+Lacrosse differs from traditional sports, as players must supply their equipment.
 The equipment required to play lacrosse is:

 • Helmets